Re-Loaded: Reception

 Critical approval for the Loaded formula had considerably soured by the time the Saturn port of the original was released, and had worsened further by the time the sequel arrived.
 Critics generally felt that Re-Loaded's more complex level designs and rendered graphics did not do enough to advance the series beyond its by-then poorly regarded predecessor, or even were inferior to it.
 A reviewer for Next Generation pointed out that the elements which had made Loaded popular and critically praised - its transparencies, lighting effects, frantic action, and gory violence - were all commonplace on PlayStation games by the time Re-Loaded was released.

 In addition, some critics remarked that the slower pace and more puzzle-driven approach led to long spurts of wandering around the levels looking for items, making the game much more dull than Loaded.
-However, Major Mike of GamePro (which featured Re-Loaded on the cover of the issue in which it was reviewed) opined that this was the game's strongest aspect, though he acknowledged that "some may find the game too slow and plodding."
-Additionally praising the graphics, sound effects, and mood-appropriate music, he concluded that Re-Loaded "adds enough new and diverse elements to rise above the 'more of the same' stigma, yet manages to keep the core aspects that made the original game so much fun."
+However, Major Mike of GamePro (which featured Re-Loaded on the cover of the issue where it was reviewed) said that this was the game's strongest aspect, though he acknowledged "some may find the game too slow and plodding."
+Additionally praising the graphics, sound effects, and mood-appropriate music, he concluded Re-Loaded "adds enough new and diverse elements to rise above the 'more of the same' stigma, yet manages to keep the core aspects that made the original game so much fun."
 In contrast, IGN said "Almost every great aspect of the original game has been compromised" and concluded that it was "third-rate".
-Jeff Gerstmann of GameSpot wrote that "the entire Loaded series is a horrible version of the Atari classic, Gauntlet ...
+Jeff Gerstmann of GameSpot wrote "the entire Loaded series is a horrible version of the Atari classic, Gauntlet ...
 Take away the blood 'n' guts and all that's left is a pathetic excuse for a game, 32-bit or otherwise."
 Crispin Boyer echoed Gerstmann's remarks in Electronic Gaming Monthly: "I was hoping this game would be worlds better than last year's dull, repetitive Loaded.
 Instead, Re-Loaded is just another mindless action game that hurts your hands and has you jonesing to play good ol' Gauntlet."